porsche-design-system/porsche-design-system/packages/ui-kit-scss-utils/README.md

 # Porsche UI Kit SCSS utils
 This package contains helpful SCSS functions, mixins and variables.

 ### Install
 It's necessary to have access to Porsche UI private npm registry to be able to install `@porscheui/ui-kit-scss-utils` npm package.
-If you don't have an account yet, please follow instructions on https://ui.porsche.com to register for one.
+If you don't have an account yet, please first [read more about getting started as developer](#/getting-started/start-coding).

 ```
 // install with npm: